Skip to content

 The machinist reads datums first

 Datums determine fixturing.
 Datum A goes against the vise jaws or fixture plate.
-Datum B is the primary locator (pin or edge).
-Datum C is the anti-rotation feature.
+Datum B is the secondary locator, often a pin, bore, or edge that constrains the next 2 DOF after datum A. Datum C is the tertiary clocking or anti-rotation feature that constrains the last remaining DOF.
 The machinist designs the fixture around the datum scheme before considering the tolerance value.

 The inspector reads the modifier

-The material condition modifier (Ⓜ, Ⓛ, or none) determines the inspection method.
-MMC enables functional gaging (fastest).
-RFS requires CMM measurement of actual feature size and position.
-The modifier is the most cost-impactful element in the FCF from an inspection standpoint.
+The material condition modifier (Ⓜ, Ⓛ, or none) influences the inspection method.
+MMC often enables functional gaging for production checks.
+RFS more often requires direct measurement of actual feature size and location, often on a CMM.
+The modifier is one of the most cost-impactful elements in the FCF from an inspection standpoint.

 Both check for conflicting callouts